scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 7.md

 **Wei:** You remember what happened last year just before you joined us?
 How she got an entire research team fired?

-**Alex:** Yes...
+**Alex:** It was in the papers....

 **Wei:** She used to be part of that research team.
 But then they kicked her off because she caused too much drama on the team.
 You know how she is.

-**Wei:** To save face, she analyzed their data and latched onto a few datapoints that were accidentally included from a machine malfunction.
+**Wei:** To save face, she analyzed their data and latched onto data that were accidentally included from a machine malfunction.
 And then accused the team of data fabrication.

 **Wei:** The thing is... that data?
 It wasn't even published.
 The research team never published it.
 It was just something they had on draft.
 And they were fired over it.